surifirstpin/biplus_documentation/docs/README.md

 ### Embedded analytics
-Get a powerful BI tool installed within your own product, application, portal, or website.
+Get a powerful BI tool installed within your own product, application, portal, or website as it is embedded in many popular software systems and technologies

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTM4NTkwOTJdfQ==
+eyJoaXN0b3J5IjpbOTU2NjMyMDJdfQ==
 -->